-The Mercy College CARE Team (Concern, Assessment, Response, Evaluation) is committed to enhancing the college experience through a proactive, collaborative, and thoughtful approach to the identification, assessment, and early intervention of troublesome or concerning behaviors that impact the College community.
+The Mercy University CARE Team (Concern, Assessment, Response, Evaluation) is committed to enhancing the college experience through a proactive, collaborative, and thoughtful approach to the identification, assessment, and early intervention of troublesome or concerning behaviors that impact the University community.

-The CARE Team includes College officials from the following Mercy College departments:
+The CARE Team includes University officials from the following Mercy University departments:

 Resources & Information

-Any Mercy College community member is able to submit a referral to the CARE Team if they are concerned about the behavior or well-being of a student.
+Any Mercy University community member is able to submit a referral to the CARE Team if they are concerned about the behavior or well-being of a student.

 - Direct statements indicating distress, family problems, or loss

 - Angry or hostile outbursts, yelling, or aggressive comments